-The first, and possibly most important step, is to research your market.
-There is probably no other better resource to learn how to do this properly than this video.
+There is probably no other better resource to learn how to do this properly than in the following video.
 It's quite long, I know, but it's amazing.
-You will learn in real time how Ramit Sethi, a really successful entrepreneur who has sold +$12,000 products to hundreds of customers, carries out a market research for new businesses.
+You will learn in real-time how Ramit Sethi, a really successful entrepreneur who has sold +12,000 products to hundreds of customers, carries out market research for new businesses.

-Another interesting thing to do is to research for tools.
-When starting a business, you will probably need many tools and softwares to build it and sell it.
-But you don't have a lot of budget to pay for them, so it is really interesting to find a free alternative.
+Another interesting thing to do is to research tools.
+When starting a business, you will probably need many tools and software to build it and sell it.
+But you don't have a huge budget to pay for them, so a great solution is to find free alternatives.

 There really is no need to reinvent the wheel.
 If you have a general idea about a tool you wish you had or existed, Google it.
 Seriously, Google exactly what you’re thinking.
 Google “Top Ten…” and you can even add “Free” in the search and find out which ones are similar.

 If you’re starting a business from scratch with no money, then you’re probably pretty creative and clever.
 Use that creativity in your research to find what best suits your needs and budget.

 There are plenty of free tools for everything and don’t be afraid to test out the FREE TRIALS.
 You can always cancel it. #protip: set a calendar notification to cancel it so you don’t forget and get charged.

 If you can think it, it’s probably already out there (and if it’s not, make it and sell it).

 We don’t share success and failure startup stories on Failory for fun; we do it for you!
-Researching and reading about other startups (even in unrelated fields) will help you learn how to start your business without money because you will see what worked and what didn’t.
+Researching and reading about other startups (even in unrelated fields) will help you learn how to start a business without money because you will see what worked and what didn’t.